Moonlighter (video game): Story

-When Will discovered the pirate captain, the pirate captain thanks Will for freeing him and offered him the chance to leave, after stating his desire to continue his plans of pillaging other dimensions.
+When Will discovered the pirate captain, the pirate captain thanked Will for freeing him and offered him the chance to leave, after stating his desire to continue his plans of pillaging other dimensions.
 However, Will refused and fought the pirate captain, eventually defeating him.
-Outside the dungeons, several soldiers from the ICT has begun to arrive to the dungeons, and closed them off.
-Opening the 5th dungeon has reactivated the base signal, allowing them to hone in and attempt to capture the pirates.
-When Will exit the dungeon, he explained to the ICT captain about what happened to the pirates.
-The ICT captain then informed Will that he's supposed to arrest everyone on the planet for using the doors to raid other dimensions, but because of Will's action in stopping the pirates and their contact with other dimension cultures, they decided to invite the planet to take part in the Dimensional Commerce Treaty, which allows them to legally trade with other dimensions.
-They will shut down the dungeons and that the continued use of them will illegal.
-Afterwards, Will returns to Rynoka to inform the town about the news.
+Outside the dungeons, several soldiers from the ICT had begun to arrive at the dungeons and closed them off.
+Opening the 5th dungeon had reactivated the base signal, allowing them to home in and attempt to capture the pirates.
+When Will exited the dungeon, he explained to the ICT captain what had happened to the pirates.
+The ICT captain then informed Will that he was supposed to arrest everyone on the planet for using the doors to raid other dimensions, but because of Will's actions in stopping the pirates and their contact with other dimension cultures, they decided to invite the planet to take part in the Dimensional Commerce Treaty, which allowed them to legally trade with other dimensions.
+They would shut down the dungeons and the continued use of them would be illegal.
+Afterwards, Will returned to Rynoka to inform the town about the news.